ayunker/ayunker.github.io/_posts/2024-06-20-announcing-book-club.md

-The coolest feature (to me, at least) is actually bog-standard [Turbo Streams][].
+The coolest feature (to me, at least) is actually bog-standard [Turbo Streams][turbo_streams].
 Each books is connected to a stream, meaning it's connected to a websocket on the server and will be notified anytime the book is updated.
 What this means is that anytime someone votes, the book is updated and the new vote count is pushed to the page.
 So we get realtime vote counts without refreshing the page.
 Neat!
 It's a surprisingly little amount of code to get this functionality.
 Rails magic at work. [^technical_aside]

 ---

-Check out the [source][] on Github!
+Check out the [source][source] on Github!
 Pull requests welcome, but keep in mind this is built for my book club which may operate differently from yours.
 So I may reject features that don't work for our club of books readers.
 In that case, fork away!

 I've been wanting to build more small apps like this, and had a fun time doing so.
 Hope to make some more like this in the future.